sbt/sbt-native-packager/src/sphinx/formats/windows.rst

   ``mappings in packageMsi in Windows``
     A list of file->location pairs.
 This list is used to move files into a location where WIX can pick up the files and generate a ``cab`` or embedded ``cab`` for the ``msi``.
-    The WIX xml should use the relative locations in this mappings when references files for the package.
+    The WIX xml should use the relative locations in this mappings when referencing files for the package.

 Tasks
 -----